iiian/prisma-case-format/README.md

 }
 ```

-Enum conventions are controlled by the `--enum-case` & `--map-enum-case` flags. `--enum-case` specifies the case convention for the enums in the generated prisma client library. `--map-enum-case` will manage the case  convention for the enum within the database. **It does not apply to enum constants, only enum names**.
+Enum conventions are controlled by the `--enum-case` & `--map-enum-case` flags. `--enum-case` specifies the case convention for the enums in the generated prisma client library. `--map-enum-case` will manage the case  convention for the enum within the database. **`enum` args do not apply to enum values, just the model & database names**.

 ## Config file
 `prisma-case-format` supports a config file, which primarily exists as a means to *override* case conventions per model or per field.
 This can be especially useful if you are coming from an existing database that doesn't have perfect naming convention consistency.
 For example, some of your model fields are `snake_case`, others are `camelCase`.